 The Ruby Lake National Wildlife Refuge is 80 miles (129 kilometers) south of Wells.
 Hunting and fishing are allowed in particular areas during specific seasons on Ruby Marsh, so be sure to check with U.S. Fish & Wildlife Services prior to your visit.

-TravelNevada Pro Tip: Taking the most direct (and exciting) route to Jarbidge, Nevada (north from Elko up NV-225 toward Wild Horse Reservoir, right onto CR-748 / Charleston-Jarbidge Road) means summiting unpaved passes that only get plowed once a year (for their mighty July 4th bash), and, it has been known to snow as early as October, here.
+Travel Nevada PRO TIP: Taking the most direct (and breathtaking) route to Jarbidge, Nevada, means summiting unpaved passes that only get plowed once a year for the town's mighty July 4th bash, and as a heads up, it has been known to snow as early as October.
 So, check all travel conditions before you go.
-If weather, seasons, or vehicles are an issue, take the paved way around the area via Wells, Jackpot, and even through a small slice of Idaho.
+If weather, seasons, or vehicles are an issue, take the paved way around the area via Wells, Jackpot, and get the added bonus of seeing a small slice of Idaho.

 Point of Interest Go››